prebid/prebid.github.io/dev-docs/modules/userId.md

     userSync: {
         userIds: [{
             name: "pubCommonId",
-            params: {
-                pixelUrl: "/wp-json/pubcid/v1/extend/"
-            },
             storage: {
                 type: "cookie",
-                name: "_pubcid",         // create a cookie with this name
+                name: `"_pubcid"`,         // create a cookie with this name
                 expires: 365             // expires in 1 years
             }
         }]